List of Ultraman Trigger: New Generation Tiga characters: Ultraman Regulos

 Regulos was originally an amnesiac Ultra who found himself on Planet D60 after a near-death experience.
 He was recruited by Master Alude to join the Cosmo Beast Style and trains with his fellow students, as well as befriending the Leo Brothers from the neighboring planet.
 When the Alien Magma launched their attack on both planets, Regulos fail to save his fellow students from their deaths and was imprisoned by The Kingdom as part of their attempt in studying the Ultra Warriors.
 Due to the situation of his kidnapping, Regulos became a Parallel Isotope despite being around the same age as the Leo Brothers during the latter's active period on Earth.
 While recovering his strength through Yullian's help, Regulos break free from his restrains during the Ultras' intrusion into the Absolute Palace, eventually joining forces with the Leo Brothers once again to avenge Alude's death by defeating Diavolo.
-Following Tartarus, Diavolo and Ribut's disappearances, Regulos resumed his new life on the Land of Light while keeping the title of the grand master to himself in honor of Alude.
+Following Tartarus, Diavolo and Ribut's disappearances, Regulos resumed his new life in the Galaxy Rescue Force while keeping the title of the grand master to himself in honor of Alude.

 During his first arrival to Planet D60, Regulos lacked the Cosmo Beast tattoos on his arms and a pair of wrist cuffs, this "form" being designated as Early Style (アーリースタイル, Ārī Sutairu).
 As a Cosmo Beast Style practitioner, the tattoos on each of his arms that grant him the powers of Lightning White Tiger Fist (電撃白虎拳, Dengeki Byakko-ken) and Flaming Red Dragon Fist (火炎赤龍拳, Kaen Sekiryū-ken).
 His finishing move is the Red Dragon & White Tiger Strike (赤龍白虎拳, Sekiryū Byakko-ken).
 Together with the Leo Brothers, Regulos can channel the powers of the fallen Cosmo Beast Style students and focusing their energies into the Cosmo Beast Monarch Strike (幻獣覇王拳, Genjū Haō-ken).

 Ultraman Regulos is voiced by Shugo Nakamura (仲村 宗悟, Nakamura Shūgo) in Japanese, and by Vinay Murthy in the English dub.